Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

 Rendon also brought home runs via sacrifice flies in the third and sixth.

-It was plenty for Scherzer.
-He left after 109 pitches, the most stressful coming after he loaded the bases by issuing a pair of walks with one out in the seventh.
-Scherzer got out of that by striking out pinch-hitter Chris Taylor and getting Joc Pederson to ground out, then shook his arms and yelled as he stalked to the home dugout.
+That was plenty for Scherzer, who clenched his teeth while getting through his last inning after loading the bases by issuing a pair of walks with one out in the seventh.
+But he got out of that by striking out pinch-hitter Chris Taylor and getting Joc Pederson — whose liner on a first-pitch cut landed about an inch foul — to ground out.

+Scherzer shook his arms and yelled as he stalked to the home dugout.

-“You can’t say enough about his compete,” Roberts said about Scherzer.
+“You can’t say enough about his compete,” Roberts said.
 “He just sort of wills his way to getting outs.”

 The Dodgers’ lone run came when Justin Turner connected for a no-doubt-about-it homer to left on Scherzer’s 10th pitch, a 95 mph fastball.
 But from there, facing an LA lineup stacked with a half-dozen lefty hitters, Scherzer displayed the sort of ornery dominance that helped him win three Cy Young Awards.

+“He might look like a maniac out there,” catcher Kurt Suzuki said, “but he’s smart.”

-He entered these playoffs on a skid: His teams, Detroit and Washington, had been 0-7 in his most recent seven postseason appearances.
-But the Nationals won the NL wild-card game, which he started; Game 2 of the NLDS, when Scherzer struck out all three batters he faced in relief; and now Game 4.
+Scherzer entered these playoffs on a skid: His teams, Detroit and Washington, had been 0-7 in his most recent seven postseason appearances.
+But the Nationals won the NL wild-card game last week, which he started; Game 2 of the NLDS, when Scherzer struck out all three batters he faced in relief of Strasburg; and now Game 4.

 The Dodgers are trying to get to the NLCS for the fourth year in a row, while the Nationals have never been to that round since moving from Montreal in 2005.
 Washington will be playing in its fourth NLDS Game 5 in the past eight years; the Nats are 0-3 so far, with all those losses at home, including against the Dodgers in 2016.

 Zimmerman for so many years was the face of the franchise for the Nationals, who made him their first draft pick 14 years ago.
-So he’s been through all of their highs, including four NL East titles, and lows, including early exit after early exit in the playoffs.
+So he’s been through all their highs, including four NL East titles, and lows, including early exit after early exit in the playoffs.
 He no longer is an everyday player — Game 4 marked his second start of this postseason — and his teammate-mandated dugout dance after his homer consisted of pretending to use a walker.

 “He’s been here forever,” Rendon said.
 “Man, he means everything to this city, to this team.”

 This could be a last hurrah for Zimmerman with the Nationals, who hold an $18 million contract option on him in 2020.
-He said before the game that he’s not thinking about the future, other than insisting that he’ll continue playing beyond this season.
+He insists he’s not thinking about the future, other than figuring that he’ll continue playing beyond this season.

-“I plan on playing more games.
-I feel like a lot of people think I’m not going to play more games,” Zimmerman said.
-“But I feel good.
-I feel like I can still be very productive beyond this year.”
+“There’s been a lot of people,” Zimmerman said, “that think these are my last games.”

 TRAINER’S ROOM